Go to Applications

 Toronto Seniors' Forum

-The Toronto Seniors' Forum is a program advisory body that advises the Social Development, Finance and Administration division.
+The Toronto Seniors' Forum is a program advisory body that advises the Seniors Services and Long-Term Care division.

 Responsibilities

 TSF Members will serve a maximum of two terms not exceeding two years each.
-Members wishing to continue after the end of their second two-year term may reapply after at least one year absence from TSF membership.
+Members wishing to continue after the end of their second two-year term may reapply after a one-year absence.

 Qualifications

-• Ability to work with a diverse communities.
+• Ability to work with diverse groups and as part of a team

 • Time Commitment and Meetings